ADR Classes and ADR Transport

 The Brexit has made the answer to that question more difficult.
 This checklist makes transport and shipping to England EASY again!

-ADR classes and labels
+ADR Classes and Stickers

-Class 1: Explosive substances and objects
+Class 1: Explosive substances and articles

 Class 2: Gases